VLDBench: Vision Language Models Disinformation Detection Benchmark

 Abstract

-The rapid rise of Generative AI (GenAI)-generated content has made detecting disinformation increasingly challenging.
-In particular, multimodal disinformation i.e., online posts/articles that contain images and texts with fabricated information are specially designed to deceive.
-While existing AI safety benchmarks primarily address bias and toxicity, disinformation detection remains largely underexplored.
-To address this challenge, we present the Vision-Language Disinformation Detection Benchmark (VLDBench)—the first comprehensive benchmark for detecting disinformation across both unimodal (text-only) and multimodal (text and image) content, comprising 31,000 news article-image pairs, spanning 13 distinct categories, for robust evaluation.
-VLDBench features a rigorous semi-automated data curation pipeline, with 22 domain experts dedicating 300+ hours to annotation, achieving a strong inter-annotator agreement (Cohen’s κ = 0.82).
-We extensively evaluate state-of-the-art Large Language Models (LLMs) and Vision Language Models (VLMs), demonstrating that integrating textual and visual cues in multimodal news posts improves disinformation detection accuracy by 5–15% compared to unimodal models.
-Developed in alignment with AI governance frameworks such as the EU AI Act, NIST guidelines, and the MIT AI Risk Repository 2024, VLDBench is expected to become a benchmark for detecting disinformation in online multi-modal content.
-Our code and data will be made publicly available.
+The rise of AI-generated content has amplified the challenge of detecting multimodal disinformation—i.e., online posts/articles that contain images and texts with fabricated information, is specially designed to deceive.
+While prior AI safety benchmarks focus on bias and toxicity, multimodal disinformation detection remains underexplored.
+To address this challenge, we present the Vision-Language Disinformation Detection Benchmark \textbf{(VLDBench)}, the first comprehensive benchmark for detecting disinformation across both unimodal (text-only) and multimodal (text and image) content, comprising 31,000 news article-image pairs, spanning 13 distinct categories, for robust evaluation. \textbf{VLDBench} features a rigorous semi-automated data curation pipeline, with 22 domain experts dedicating 300+ hour\textbf{s} to annotate the entire 31k samples, achieving a strong inter-annotator agreement (Cohen’s $\kappa = 0.78$).
+We extensively evaluate state-of-the-art Large Language Models (LLMs) and Vision-Language Models (VLMs), demonstrating that integrating textual and visual cues in multimodal news posts improves disinformation detection accuracy by 5–35\% compared to unimodal models.
+Developed in alignment with AI governance frameworks such as the EU AI Act, NIST guidelines, and the MIT AI Risk Repository 2024, \textbf{VLDBench} is expected to become a benchmark for detecting disinformation in online multi-modal contents.

 Main contributions: